marrow/cinje/README.rst

 Unescaped Replacement
 ~~~~~~~~~~~~~~~~~~~~~

-The less-safe replacement does not escape HTML entities; you should sholud be careful where this is used.
+The less-safe replacement does not escape HTML entities; you should be careful where this is used.
 For trusted
 data, though, this form is somewhat more efficient.
 In the generated code your expression will be wrapped in a call
 to ``_bless()`` which defaults to the ``bless`` function imported from the ``cinje.helpers`` module.
 If
 ``markupsafe`` is installed its ``Markup`` class will be used, otherwise the Python ``str`` function will be used.